 The exporter says yes, which changes the transaction for the forwarder; now, instead of just handling the shipping to Canada, the forwarder is managing the shipping plus arranging for customs clearance.
 This includes the payment of duties, taxes and anything else associated with bringing goods into Canada from the U.S.

-By partnering with a Canadian customs broker, the freight forwarder is offering their customer a full-service experience (because the customer doesn’t have to arrange for the customs broker).
-In this example, the equipment will be delivered without the exporter having to do any extra additional work on the import side.
+By partnering with a Canadian customs broker, the freight forwarder is offering their customer a full-service experience (because the customer doesn’t have to arrange customs broker).
+In this example, the equipment will be delivered without the exporter having to do any extra work on the import side.

 The Value of Good Partnerships

 No matter which route you choose in your export transaction, a good freight forwarding partner is invaluable.
-Shipping logistics can be difficult, detail-oriented, and rigorous, and these transactions are almost always best handled by an expert.
+Shipping logistics can be difficult, detail-oriented and rigorous, and are almost always best handled by an expert.

-A good partner will also remind you that you are ultimately liable for your exports and include you in the exporting process, especially when it comes to completing your export documentation.
-(The criteria for importers considering customs broker is very similar!)
+A good partner will also remind you that you are ultimately liable for your exports and therefore include you in the exporting process, especially when it comes to completing export documentation.
+(The criteria for importers considering a customs broker is very similar!)

 - 4 Things the Best Freight Forwarders Have in Common

 - 4 Steps for Ensuring a Good Relationship with Your Freight Forwarder

 - If You’re Relying on Your Freight Forwarder for Export Compliance, You’ve Probably Already Violated the Law

 Like what you read?
 Subscribe today to the International Trade Blog to get the latest news and tips for exporters and importers delivered to your inbox.